 Cabbages have been studied to help treat inflammation and digestive issues.
 It’s not only a very nutritious food, but it’s very inexpensive and easy to find.

 If you don’t want to eat cabbage or go to the trouble of cooking it, try it in this delicious and healthy Cabbage Juice recipe.
-I’ll show you how to make it in a blender or a juicer.
+I first started drinking cabbage juice when I was working on reducing symptoms of gastritis a few years ago.

 • Apple pairs amazingly well with cabbage and adds some natural sweetness to this juice.
 You can use a red or a green apple.